What is scoliosis?

 When standing straight, difference in the way the arms hang beside the body

 When bending forward, the sides of the back look different in height

 The symptoms of scoliosis may look like other health problems.
 Always see your healthcare

 How is scoliosis diagnosed?

 The healthcare provider measures the degree of spinal curvature on the X-ray.

 Other tests may be done for nonidiopathic curvatures, abnormal curve patterns, or

 MRI.
 MRI uses a combination of large magnets and a computer to produce detailed images

 of organs and structures within the body.

 CT scan.
-A CT scan uses X-rays and computer technology to make horizontal, or axial, images
+A CT scan uses X-rays and computer technology to make detailed images of any part

 of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed